dasimmet/mawk/README.md

-# zig build for MAWK
+# zig build for MAWK - an implementation of new/posix awk

 awk interpreter built with zig.